4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Quick Notes 1.md

 ### TCP SEQ & ACK numbers

 ### TCP Flags
+Small overview on what flag does what
+- SYN
+- ACK
+- FIN
+- RST
 ### TCP Attacks
 - Syn flooding
 	- sending too many SYN packets for the server to handle